mercydude/Moodle-Resource-Fetcher/README.md

 A Firefox extension which helps students download all their course resource in a click of a button.
 (Created using javascript)

+Note: this add-on is tested on "The Hebrew University moodle" and "Tel Aviv University moodle"

 # Installation
   1. Download to your local machine the file "moodlemassdownloader-1.1-fx.xpi".
   2. Open "about:addons" in Firefox, click "Install Add-on From File..." and select the .xpi file from step 1.